mshik/mshik.github.io/index.md

 ## Research Interests

-- Industrial IoT System
+- Multimodal AI
-- Bluetooth Low Energy
+- AI in Drug Discovery
-- Applied Machine Learning
+- Generative AI

-My current research focuses on practical problems that artificial intelligence faces in real life.
-My interests are on the **Machine Learning** and its applications in **Industrial IoT**.
-In a word, advanced technologies like ML and IoT positively influence the life of everybody.
-I wish to devote my talent to this meaningful cause and bring well-being to society.
+My current work focuses on practical problems that artificial intelligence faces in real world applications like healthcare, autonomous driving, among others.
+My interests are in **Machine Learning** and its applications in the **Healthcare** domain.
+In a nutshell, advanced technologies like Machine Learning in Healthcare positively influence human life.
+I wish to devote my talent to bridge the gap between AI and domain experts in the healthcare sector to increase patient outcomes.

 <br>